jmiggs/pii-scrubber-md/README.md

   ruby ./tests/unit_testing.rb
 ```
 These tests take in the inputs from each example, run the scrubber on them, and compare the outcome to the expected

+## dev concerns
+in the time alloted I was only able to address the provided cases in the tests directory.
+Something that might cause error is deeply nested JSON
+objects containing various different types of values.